 The Medical Allowance will be made available through the Cafeteria Plan.
-The excess of the Medical Allowance remaining after purchase of mandatory health coverage through PEMHCA, Subject to the limitations set forth below, the Medical Difference if any, may be allocated toward the purchase of other Cafeteria Plan benefits or may be taken as a taxable cash payment, in accordance with the terms of the Cafeteria Plan.
+Subject to the limitations set forth below, the Medical Difference if any, may be allocated toward the purchase of other Cafeteria Plan benefits or may be taken as a taxable cash payment, in accordance with the terms of the Cafeteria Plan.
 The maximum Medical Difference to which an employee is entitled shall be \$950.00 per month.
-If a Member enrolls in a health plan that costs more expensive plan than the Medical Allowance, he or she will be responsible for payment of any premium in excess of the Medical Allowance.
+If a Member enrolls in a health plan that costs more than the Medical Allowance, he or she will be responsible for payment of any premium in excess of the Medical Allowance.

-As used herein, in this subsection (b), "Fifth Reciprocal Benefit Year" shall mean the calendar year during which: (i) a Member who does not qualify for the designation of a Classic CalPERS member completes either: (1) five (5) full years of employment as a full-time sworn firefighter with the City; or (2)ii) a Member who gualifies for the designation of a Classic CalPERS member completes five (5) full years of combined employment as a full-time sworn firefighter with the City and/or one or more other organizations.
-By way of example, if a Member who has not previously worked as a sworn firefighter for another organization and does not qualify for the designation of a Classic CalPERS member is first hired by the City as a full-time sworn fire fighter in July of 20132018, the Member's Fifth Reciprocal Benefit Year would be calendar year 20182023 (assuming continuous employment).
-Accordingly, the Member would be eligible to utilize the Medical Allowance calculated in 4.4.5(A)(2)(this subsection (b) above when the City's open enrollment occurs in 20172022 for calendar year 20182023.
+As used in this subsection (b), "Fifth Benefit Year" shall mean the calendar year during which: (i) a Member who does not qualify for the designation of a Classic CalPERS member completes five (5) full years of employment as a full-time sworn firefighter with the City; or (ii)

+a Member who qualifies for the designation of a Classic CalPERS member completes five (5) full years of combined employment as a full-time sworn firefighter with the City and/or one or more other organizations.
+By way of example, if a Member who has not previously worked as a sworn firefighter for another organization and does not qualify for the designation of a Classic CalPERS member is first hired by the City as a full-time sworn fire fighter in July of 2018, the Member's Fifth Benefit Year would be calendar year 2023 (assuming continuous employment).
+Accordingly, the Member would be eligible to utilize the Medical Allowance calculated in this subsection (b) above when the City's open enrollment occurs in 2022 for calendar year 2023.
 Members with combined employment with another agency who qualify for the designation of a Classic CalPERS member shall receive a full month's credit for each month, or portion thereof, worked as a sworn firefighter for the other agency.
-By way of additional example, therefore, if a Member who qualifies for the designation of a Classic CalPERS member and has previously worked thirteen (13) months as a sworn firefighter for another organization and is first hired by the City as a full-time sworn firefighter in July of 20132018. the Member's Fifth Reciprocal Benefit Year would be calendar year 20172022 (assuming continuous employment).
-Accordingly, the Member would be eligible to utilize the Medical Allowance calculated in 3.3.4(C)(2)(b) above this subsection (b) when the City's open enrollment occurs in 20162021 for calendar year 20172022.
+By way of additional example, therefore, if a Member who qualifies for the designation of a Classic CalPERS member and has previously worked thirteen (13) months as a sworn firefighter for another organization is first hired by the City as a full-time sworn firefighter in July of 2018, the Member's Fifth Benefit Year would be calendar year 2022 (assuming continuous employment).
+Accordingly, the Member would be eligible to utilize the Medical Allowance calculated in this subsection (b) when the City's open enrollment occurs in 2021 for calendar year 2022.
 In order to get credit for employment with another organization, on or before the Member's initial employment date with the City, the Member must provide verifiable written work history as a full-time sworn firefighter in a previous organization.